micro-community/development/roadmap/README.md

   * Ability to run external "Resources" such as redis, postgres, etc

 ## Phase 4

+Build a federate distributed model for Micro.
+Empower others to become Micro as a Service providers.

 - License M3O distribution
   * M3O self-hosted as a service